praneethmodulla/Majority-Vote-Classifier/README.md

 Provide two data files (train and test).
 Based on the train data, the classifier chooses the most common label and predicts the same for all the input data.

-The model spits out its predictions and error rates on the test and training data.
+The model outputs its predictions and error rates on the test and training data.